shanecelis/seawisphunter/_posts/2015-01-06-graphcraft.markdown

-GraphCraft exposes a set of tools under the menu `Components->GraphCraft` that enables you to create graphs---that is vertices and edges---in the Unity3D Editor.
+GraphCraft exposes a set of tools under the menu `Components->GraphCraft` that enables you to create graphs---that is vertices and edges---in the Unity Editor.
 To create a "Snake" from the `Example Scene` for example, one would do the following:

 1. Create a cube.
 2. Select the cube.